Recommended Entry Courses

 We encourage students thinking about a major in East Asian Studies to begin language study as soon as possible (Chinese 101 or Japanese 101) and to enroll in Asia 110, East Asia between Tradition and Modernity.
 Asia 110, offered in the winter semester, introduces students to the civilizations of East Asia and complements the interests of students learning Chinese or Japanese language.
 This year, the Asian Studies Program is also offering two first-year seminars: FYS 435.
 The Soft Power of Pop Culture: An Introduction to Japanese Visual Cultures, and FYS 439.
 A World Upturned: Cultures of Catastrophe in Japan.

-Other portals to the major in East Asian Studies include a variety of culture, history or literature courses: Art and Visual Culture 234 (Chinese Visual Culture), Art and Visual Culture/Asian Studies 243 (Buddhist Visual Worlds), Art and Visual Culture/Asian Studies 245 (Architectural Monuments of Southeast Asia), Asian Studies/Chinese 225 (Art and Politics in China), Asian Studies/History 171 (China and its Culture), Asian Studies/History 172 (Japan: Myths, Stereotypes, and Realities), Asian Studies/Japanese 125 (Japanese Literature and Society), Asian Studies/Religion 155 (Introduction to Asian Religions), Asian Studies/Religion 208 (Religions in China), Asian Studies/Religion 209 (Religions in Japan), Asian Studies/Chinese 207 (Traditional Chinese Literature in Translation), Chinese/Theatre 230 (Drama and Theater of China), English 121G (Asian American Women Writers), and INDS 255 (Modern Japanese Women Writers).
+Other portals to the major in East Asian Studies include a variety of culture, history or literature courses: Art and Visual Culture 234 (Chinese Visual Culture), Art and Visual Culture/Asian Studies 243 (Buddhist Visual Worlds), Art and Visual Culture/Asian Studies 245 (Architectural Monuments of Southeast Asia), Asian Studies/History 171 (China and its Culture), Asian Studies/History 172 (Japan: Myths, Stereotypes, and Realities), Asian Studies/Japanese 125 (Japanese Literature and Society), Asian Studies/Religion 155 (Introduction to Asian Religions), Asian Studies/Religion 208 (Religions in China), Asian Studies/Religion 209 (Religions in Japan), Asian Studies/Chinese 207 (Traditional Chinese Literature in Translation), Chinese/Theatre 230 (Drama and Theater of China), English 121G (Asian American Women Writers), and INDS 255 (Modern Japanese Women Writers and Film Makers).

-Prospective Biological Chemistry Majors should take Chemistry 107 (A or B) in the fall and both Chemistry 108 (A or B), Biology 190, and Mathematics 105 and 106 in their first year (it is not necessary to take a Biology class in the first semester.
+Prospective Biological Chemistry Majors should take Chemistry 107 (A or B) in the fall and both Chemistry 108 (A or B) and Biology 190 in the winter semester of their first year; it is not necessary to take a Biology class in the first semester.
 Students should also take Math 105 and 106 (unless a student places out of Math 105 per the recommendation of the Math department).
-Students with AP or IB credit take Chemistry 107 in the fall and use their credit toward Chemistry 108.
-Chemistry 217 is not open to first-year students.
-Students should take Biology 190 in winter semester of their first year.
-Please contact the Program Chair Paula Schlax (firstname.lastname@example.org) with any questions.
+Students with AP or IB credit should check the policies of the appropriate department to determine course placement; Chemistry 217 is not open to first-year students.
+Please contact the Program Chair Paula Schlax (email@example.com) with any questions.

 Students considering a major in Biology should take Chemistry 107 (A or B) in the fall of the first year, and Chemistry 108 (A or B) and Bio 190 in the winter of the first year.
 Completing these requirements during the first year is important for staying on track in the Biology major.
 It allows students to complete the remainder of the Biology ‘core’ courses during the second year, makes it more feasible to spend a junior semester abroad, and allows greater flexibility in choosing courses in the advanced Biology curriculum.
 First year students planning to complete a B.S. degree may wish to consider the Calculus sequence sometime during the first year (unless the student places out of Math 105 per the recommendations of the Mathematics Department).